 Both my grandfather and father tried to teach me about pain.
 My grandfather was a very evolve spiritual man, who changed many people’s lives.
 He took in the homeless, fed them, gave them work, educated and loved orphans without making distinctions.
-He always seeked knowledge of the spirit through all venues provided, not limiting himself to one belief.
+He always seeked knowledge of the spirit through all venues provided, not limiting himself to any single belief.
 My father was more practical, with a more militarized type of thinking.
 He was more logical, liked to analyze everything.
 He was a self made man who had learned to survive, and who would fight back whenever someone erroneously tried to bully him.
-Everything he had he worked for.
+Everything he had, he worked for.
 He was not as concerned with the spirit, he was more concerned with what was in front of him.
-Having experienced life’s ups and downs in ways most people would have simply given up, he became an expert at seeing past people’s fake smiles and bullshit.
+Having experienced life’s ups and downs in ways most people cant even begin to imaginewould, he became an expert at seeing past people’s fake smiles and bullshit.

-Here are some of the things I learned from both these men, and it is by integrating one with the other that I’ve come to see the benefits of life.
+Here are some of the things I learned from both these men, and it is by integrating one side with the other that I’ve come to see the “full picture” and its benefits…

 2) If you have something to say about someone else say it to their face.
 This lesson came from both men, however the one that drove this lesson home was my father.
 He hated hypocrisy.
 If he was angry and fought with someone it was done openly, directly and respectfully.
 He was not concerned with what others opinion of him were or with making others feel comfortable by walking on eggshells around the subject out of fear to disappoint or be caught in an uncomfortable situation.
 My father was a man that grab the bull by the horns.
 If he had something to say to you, you would know it.
 He was no good at faking emotions for anyone.
 He had a severe dislike and very little psychological room left for people who laughed too much with someone and then stab people in the back; he would call them cowards and untrustworthy.

 3) The truth doesn’t hide.
 My grandfather used to say that if you want to know who lies between two people, don’t look at the words but their actions.
 If you have two people in a room, look at who is willing to stand up and who cowards, you will have your answer.
 Words and smiles can be deceiving, people’s actions can not.
 It is easy to claim innocence when not confronted by the party one accuses.
-That would not ever stand in a court of law, then why is it we tolerated and enable it in other areas?.
+Such behavior would not ever stand in a court of law, then why do we tolerate and enable it in other areas?.

 My grandfather taught me something similar but in a more peaceful way.
 He used to say ” The man who watches a group of men beating another person but chooses to say nothing or to not to get involved is no less guilty than the ones who committed the beating”.
 He used to say people are very scare to confront themselves and their own wounds, so they avoid any conflictive situation in order to not loose the illusion of self autonomy of which they really have none.
 He used to say “Try to have understanding for their soul, but don’t become like them, don’t be afraid to stand up.
 Those who are willing to stand alone, are the ones who have always changed this world”.